 - Add chopped apple, pear, celery, cranberries and pumpkin seeds to cooled farro.
 Gently toss with Clementine Vinaigrette.
 Season with salt and pepper to taste.
 Serve immediately at room temperature or chilled.

-- If not serving immediately, you may need to add additional dressing to freshen it up before serving.
+- If not serving immediately, you may need to add additional dressing to freshen it up before serving since dressing is usually absorbed into the grain.
 Be sure to add the dressing before refrigeration to prevent apples & pears from browning.

 Recipe created for Bob's Red Mill.